Fall Term Schedule

 |

-This course picks up where LIN 220 leaves off, though focusing more on topics in natural language syntax from a cross-linguistic perspective.
+This course picks up where LING 220 leaves off, though focusing more on topics in natural language syntax from a cross-linguistic perspective.
 The goal of the course is an approach to syntax that accounts for both language-particular as well as universal constraints on language.
 Among the topics studied are head and phrase movement, constraints on co-reference (anaphora), elipsis, and agreement (phi features).

 |